probe-rs/embedded-test/README.md

 # Embedded Test

-The embedded-test library provides a test hardness for embedded systems (riscv and arm).
+The embedded-test library provides a test harness for embedded systems (riscv and arm).
 It is based on the idea of [defmt-test](https://crates.io/crates/defmt-test).

 `probe-rs test` provides a (libtest compatible) test runner, which will:
 1. Flash all the tests to the device in one go (via probe-rs)